keaneflynn/Iris/README.md

 # Iris
 **Author**: Keane Flynn\
-**Organization**: Summit Lake Paiute Tribe\
 **Date**: 2025-12-12\
 **Contact**: keaneflynn1@gmail.com

 ## Overview
-Iris is an application to collect, broker, and append campbell datalogger data to the SLPT internal SWEON PostgreSQL database.
+Iris is an application to collect, broker, and append campbell datalogger data to a PostgreSQL database.
 This is carried out by making an API query to the datalogger's internal backend for its most-recent, non-appended data.
 The program injests a text file in json format and uses the relevant information to concatenate with datalogger data to create comprehensive data table records for each device.
-This program should work universally with all SLPT data logger devices (including the lake profiler), but this cannot be promised for non-CR6 or CR1000Xe datalogger models.
+This program should work universally with all Campbell data logger devices but this cannot be promised for non-CR6 or CR1000Xe datalogger models.

 ## Prerequisites
 We will start by setting up the database tables for the climate, stream gauge,